-Opinion | Does the FBI have the right tools to fight domestic terrorism?
+Opinion | Does the FBI have the right culture to fight domestic terrorism?

 So, an FBI special agent needs an “authorized purpose” to assess something on social media that you, sitting at your kitchen table, can freely review on your laptop.
 Have we struck the proper First Amendment balance here?
 Are FBI investigative guidelines too loose, too restrictive?
 Even if the balance is right, do confusion and trepidation hinder investigative efforts?
 Relatedly, the Norfolk report authors, according to The Post, worried that the individuals and organizations they identified might be “participating in activities . . . protected by the First Amendment.”
 Was that a throwaway line?
 Their concern, given events at the Capitol, seems misplaced.

 Finally, with some 2,000 open domestic terrorism investigations, does the FBI truly know which are most urgent?
 Has it shifted resources accordingly, and in a sustained way?
 Has it asked for help to fully cover the most urgent matters?
 Asking for help is a sign of strength, though often perceived in a bureaucracy as a sign of weakness.
-Does the we got this mentality get in the way here?
+Does the “we got this” mentality get in the way here?

 Before 9/11, we failed to dismantle the wall.
 That was a mistake.
 Are there similar vulnerabilities now — habit, trepidation and confusion — that encumber the FBI in its efforts to thwart domestic terrorism?